Sony has officially launched the 5.50 update for Playstation 4 and Playstation 4 Pro, after a testing period which included 3 beta versions.

 With supersampling mode, some games will render at a higher resolution and then be downscaled to match the HDTV – allowing PS4 Pro owners to leverage the benefits of an image clarity boost even if their PS4 Pro is not connected to a 4K TV.
 Please note performance will vary, as games are optimized differently to take advantage of the power of PS4 Pro.”

 We are not aware how many games benefit from this mode, but it should be a nice huge upgrade.
 Supersampling, sometimes called downsampling, is basically rendering the game internally at a very high resolution, and then scaling it down to a lower resolution fit for the monitor.

 This often minimizes the amount of jagged lines on the screen.
 The reason not everybody uses is you need really good hardware to be able to render it.

 Parental Controls & UI upgrades

 Some Parental Controls existed since the PS4 launched, of course, but Sony improved upon them.
 The 5.50 update introduces something called “Play Time Management”, which allows parents or guardians to micromanage their children’s activity by using their smartphone or PC logged in to the PS Network.
-They can see exactly for how much time the children have been playing, how much time is left and they can fine tune the allocated play time, logging out the child when playtime is over, with a warning beforehand (thus allowing them to save and exit).

 There is now the option to set custom wallpapers from an USB stick connected to the PS4.
 Team Tournament pages can also be changed to your heart’s content.
 Two new tabs have been added to the Library: This PS4 and Name/Avatar.
 Players can now hide certain applications under the “Purchased” tab.
 They can also access custom-made friends lists from the Quick Menu and old notifications can be permanently removed.